 Apparo's Community Impact Projects (CIP) partner a nonprofit in need of a technology solution with a corporate volunteer to address that need.
 Projects vary from developing technology plans and business process assessments to network infrastructure, custom development, website and more.

-How does a Community Impact Project work?
+How does an Apparo Community Impact Project Work?

 An expert team of Apparo-facilitated corporate volunteers works with an appointed nonprofit to deliver an IT solution.
 Each solution addresses critical business needs and has the potential to increase the efficiency and reach of the nonprofit.
 With the skills your company uses every day, you can make a difference in the Charlotte nonprofit community.

 The process is as follows: